lerer00/latude-dev-portal/README.md

 # latude-dev-portal

-latude-dev-portal is created to help us bootstrap the idea of removing third-parties within the accommodation industry.
+This repo is created to help us bootstrap the idea of removing third-parties within the accommodation industry.
+This application is the one that hotel manager will use to manage companies, properties and assets.

 ### Prerequisites